Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/README.md

 <h1 align="center"> Self-Help at Wooster Open Source Editor Client/ Webapp </h1>

-### Discover how the Self-Help System at Wooster Webapp was created!
+### *Discover how the Self-Help System at Wooster Webapp was created!*

-###  Edit and Modify it to your liking using the integrated client solution in Visual Studio IDE!
+###  *Edit and Modify* it to your liking using the integrated client solution in Visual Studio IDE!

-## Self-Help Webapp Source Code Resides in [Self Help Editor Client\SourceCode](https://github.com/Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/tree/master/Self%20Help%20Open%20Source%20Editor%20Client/SourceCode)
+## Self-Help Webapp Source Code Resides in [Self Help Open Source Editor Client\SourceCode](https://github.com/Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/tree/master/Self%20Help%20Open%20Source%20Editor%20Client/SourceCode)

 ## First
   >[Enable the Google App Script API](https://script.google.com/home/usersettings)
   >Make sure you review the basic of Apps Web Apps(https://developers.google.com/apps-script/guides/web)
-  >In particular, note the difference between the /exec and /dev URLS!
+  >In particular, learn about the doGet(e) function and note the differences between the /exec and /dev URLS!

 ## Features
 - [ Uses your Google Account ](#login)